 For this test, the devolo Magic 2 LAN adapter was connected to the router and a PC was connected via Ethernet to a devolo Magic 2 WiFi adapter on the other floor.
 The transmission speed reached an average of 150 to 200 Mbit / s.
 If the adapter and PC were in the same room, an average speed of 450 Mbit / s was achieved.
 Direct cabling via Ethernet is still faster, but the values provided by the PLC network can be used very well in practice!

 Of course, the stability of the network was also tested in the long-term test.
 There were no major disruptions.
 Except for a brief, incomprehensible connection break in the PLC network, the network was consistently stable.

 WiFi and mesh performance

 This test was carried out over the entire house, including the garden and the garden house on it.
 The mesh function was switched on.

-WiFi roaming, i.e. the automatic change between the WLAN radio cells, did not cause any problems for the devolo Magic 2 WiFi adapters.
+WLAN roaming, i.e. the automatic change between the WLAN radio cells, did not cause any problems for the devolo Magic 2 WiFi adapters.
 The speed between the mesh nodes remained largely constant.
 In addition, you could move freely in the entire network without losing the connection.
-A Range test showed stable transmission and reception performance throughout the house, garden and summer house.
+A range test showed stable transmission and reception performance throughout the house, garden and summer house.
 A larger area can be covered very well with just one devolo Magic 2 WiFi adapter.